Tarun-Kamboj/Data_Visualization_with_Python/README.md

 ## About the Repo

 This repository contains code for various plots made in python.
-Following table contains the links for the same.
+Following are the links for the same.

 <h3><details>
 	<summary>1.
 Line Plot</summary>